0100101101011010/food/foodventures/_posts/2019-06-16-sushi-and-carbs.md

 ![hot dog buns ready to go into the oven](/food/foodventures/images/hot-dog-buns-dough.jpg){:width="40%"}{: .image-right}

 I tried my hand at making hot dog and hamburger buns today!
 I actually attempted two different recipes.
 The first one, from [King Arthur Flour](https://www.kingarthurflour.com/recipes/hamburger-or-hot-dog-buns-recipe), didn't really work out, which was so sad because their recipes usually work really well for me.
-So I [repurposed that into pizza dough](/food/foodventures/sushi-and-carbs/#sunday-pizza) and moved onto another recipe, this one by [Chef John](https://www.allrecipes.com/recipe/237824/chef-johns-hot-dog-buns/).
+For some reason, the dough just would *not* form a smooth ball in the mixer.
+I was afraid of over-kneading it, so I stopped the mixer while it was still quite shaggy.
+After rising, it was still very loose, sticky, and too unmanageable to work into bun shapes, so I said fuck it and divided them into [pizza dough balls](/food/foodventures/sushi-and-carbs/#sunday-zucchini-walnut-bread-zucchini-waffles-and-triple-meat-pizza).
+I tossed them in the freezer (at least now I have pizza dough for the next month), and moved onto another recipe, this one by [Chef John](https://www.allrecipes.com/recipe/237824/chef-johns-hot-dog-buns/).
 It too didn't work out super well.
 I'm still getting used to kneading dough in my mixer, and it hasn't been going as smoothly or magically as I'd expected it would.
 In the end, the only way I could shape the buns was to use a ton of oil when handling them.

 I am a little disappointed (and confused) with my mixer.
 I thought that kneading would become as simple as throwing all the ingredients into the bowl and leaving the machine to run for ten minutes, but this was a reality check to make me realize good things don't happen that easily.
 For instance, did you know that you're supposed to mix all the wet ingredients first, then add the flour slowly while mixing?